 The duplicate group on the south side of the street is nearing final completion.

-final completion.
 Four of these 12 houses are occupied by the B. A. Rolling, L. W. Finch, George Hampton and C. B. Taylor families.
 All of the 6-room houses are sold.
 There remain of the semi-detached houses only those with seven rooms, two baths and garage.
-The two end houses are larger and are elsewhere described in detail in this issue.

-Over half of the purchasers of these houses were already residents of Forest Hills or Kew Gardens and others are related to local residents who recommended these houses on account of their excellent construction.
+The two end houses are larger and are elsewhere described in detail in this issue Over half of the purchasers of these houses were already residents of Forest Hills or Kew Gardens and others are related to local residents who recommended these houses on aclated to local residents who recommended these houses on account of their excellent construction.